Getting Started with Blazor Tabs Component

 This section briefly explains about how to include Blazor Tabs component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.

-To get start quickly with Blazor Tabs, you can check on this video:
+To get start quickly with Blazor Tabs, you can check on this video or GitHub sample:

 Prerequisites